Ellin speaks about the 75th anniversary of the end of WWII at ‘Spotlight on Speakers’ Series Oct. 20 in Toronto

 Bessner’s new book “Double Threat: Canadian Jews, the Military and WWII” tells the story of the 17, 000 Canadians of Jewish faith who served in WWII, helped defeat Hitler, and rescued the survivors of the Holocaust.
 Jewish Canadians served in all the major battles from Dunkirk to D-Day and beyond.
-Hundreds were wounded or captured as POWs, nearly 200 won bravery medals, and about 450 didn’t come home.
-Ellin will speak about some of the more famous Canadians who volunteered including comedians, hockey stars, politicians and rabbis.
-You’ll also hear about how Jewish military personnel experienced antisemitism, at home, and on the battlefield, even as they tried to stay true to their Jewish faith.
-Books will be available for sale and signing at the event.
+Ellin will speak about some of the more famous Canadians who volunteered including Wayne and Shuster, Monte Hall, hockey stars, politicians and rabbis.
+You’ll also hear about how Jewish military personnel experienced antisemitism at home, and on the battlefield.

 Books are available for sale at all major Canadian bookstores, including Squibb’s Books in Toronto.